PDFing Home Page Printing in PDFing

 Note that each separate parameter must be terminated by a comma "," character.
 The text after the last comma "," character is the printer name.
 So an example of a printer address looks like:

-Because the printing component is an "ActiveX/Com", it must be registered.
-PDFing will attempt to register the component during installation.
-If this cannot be performed automatically, when you use the printer controls for the first time, PDFing will automatically locate and "register" the printing component.
+Because the printing component is an "ActiveX/Com", PDFing will attempt to register the component during installation.
+If this cannot be performed at installation, PDFing will automatically locate and try to "register" the printing component when you use the printer controls.

 PDFing Print Registration